ionide/ionide-vscode-fsharp/README_EXPERIMENTAL.md

 # Notes

-This is the experimental version, used to test new features, so can be unstable.
+This is the experimental version of Ionide plugin, used to test new features.
+Can be unstable.

 For normal usage, please use the stable [Ionide-VSCode: FSharp](https://marketplace.visualstudio.com/items/Ionide.Ionide-fsharp) extension instead.